rnemeth90/rnemeth90.github.io/content/projects/2025-11-26-consolidating-infrastructure-under-production-subscription.md

     - cost-optimization
 ---

-Infrastructure that grows organically over time tends to end up scattered across subscriptions in ways that made sense at the time but create real operational cost later — inconsistent governance, harder-to-track spend, and no single place to reason about the platform's full footprint.
+Infrastructure that grows organically ends up scattered across multiple subscriptions - made sense when each part went in, but creates operational debt over time.
+Inconsistent governance, fragmented cost tracking, no single place to understand the full footprint.

-This project consolidated critical infrastructure for one of our platforms — clusters, databases, networking, and supporting services — into a single, designated production Azure subscription.
-The goals were pretty concrete: better operational visibility, consistent enforcement of security and governance policies across resources that used to live in different administrative boundaries, reduced cost overhead from fragmented environments, and a cleaner foundation to scale from going forward.
+We consolidated critical infrastructure - clusters, databases, networking - into a single production subscription.
+Better visibility, consistent governance policies everywhere instead of different rules per subscription, reduced operational overhead, and a cleaner foundation to scale from.

-The "single pane of glass" framing is a bit of a cliché in infrastructure work, but it's genuinely what this delivered — before this, understanding the platform's full footprint meant checking multiple subscriptions with different policies applied; after, it's one subscription with one consistent set of guardrails.
+Before, understanding the platform meant checking multiple subscriptions with different policies.
+After, one subscription, one set of guardrails.